Rail technology from Berlin – on the right track

 Facts and figures

-- Headquarters of Deutsche Bahn AG: The company is the largest private sector employer in Berlin with more than 25,000 employees;
+- Headquarters of Deutsche Bahn AG, the largest private employer in Berlin, with over 27,000 employees

-- Top-level expertise in diverse related technologies, such as telematics, automotive engineering, materials engineering and information technology;
+- High level of expertise in related fields of technology (telematics, automotive engineering, materials engineering, and information technology)

-- The rail technology industry focuses on rail vehicle technology, control and safety technology, passenger information systems, engineering for the digitalisation of rail operations, maintenance of rail infrastructure and rail vehicles and a diverse supply industry for rail technology components.
+- Industry focus: Rail vehicle technology, control and safety technology, passenger information systems, engineering for the digitalization of rail operations, maintenance of rail infrastructure and rail vehicles

 Research environment